 Though technically a fruit, zucchini is widely considered a vegetable due to its unique flavors and cooking applications.

-Ripening in mid-summer, zucchini is related to cucumbers and watermelons.
+Ripening in mid-summer, zucchini is a distant relative to cucumbers and watermelons.
 Originally cultivated in Central America over 10,000 years ago, it was later introduced to the Mediterranean along with corn and potatoes.

 The vegetable we know today offers a balanced bittersweet flavor, which is why it's usually cooked rather than eaten raw.